Skip to content

 Site Architecture

-Before building your site architecture, you need to select your content workflow.
-This determines how Floyi guides you through the content creation process.
+Before building your site architecture, you need to select your site type and your content workflow.
+The site type determines which generator and page kinds are available, and the content workflow determines how Floyi guides you through the rest of the content creation process.

-1. Local Site + Resources (Recommended for most local businesses)
+1. Site + Resources (Recommended for most businesses)

-• Build your service and location pages first
+• Build your service pages (and location or industry pages) first

 • Then create educational blog and resource content